nuxeo-archives/org.eclipse.ecr/README.md

 ## How to build and run

 This project is build using maven tycho.
 The only requirement is to use the 3.0.3 version of maven.
-We used to isolate the tycho build from others using a dedicated local m2 repository.
 For building the p2 repository you have to invoke the following command line:

+    $ mvn -f build/pom.xml clean install

+If you need to use both maven 2 and maven 3 on the same machine you should consider using

-    $ mvn -f build/pom.xml -Dmaven.repo.local=xxx clean install
+    $ mvn -f build/pom.xml -Dmaven.repo.local=/path/to/m3/repository clean install

+to use another local repository for maven 3.
+Or you may want to make an alias and use different maven settings.xml files.

 The repository built is located in `build/repository/target/repository`.
 At this stage, you're able to load ECR in eclipse.